pthom/imgui_bundle/bindings/imgui_bundle/Readme_pypi.md

 Consider `imgui_bundle_demo` as an always available manual for ImGui Bundle with lots of examples and related code source.

-# Usage with C++
+## Usage with C++

-## Integrate ImGui Bundle in your own project in 5 minutes
+### Integrate ImGui Bundle in your own project in 5 minutes

-The easiest way to use ImGui Bundle is to use the example provided in [example\_integration](https://github.com/pthom/imgui_bundle/tree/main/_example_integration).
+The easiest way to use ImGui Bundle in an external project is to use the example provided in [example\_integration](https://github.com/pthom/imgui_bundle/tree/main/_example_integration).
 This folder includes everything you need to set up your own project with ImGui Bundle.

-## Build ImGui Bundle from source
+### Build ImGui Bundle from source

 If you choose to clone this repo, follow these instructions: